webjsx/webjsx-router/README.md

 ### User Profile Page

-The user profile page provides detailed information about a user's presence on the platform.
-It displays the user's karma score, account creation date, about section (if available), and a list of their recent submissions.
+The user profile page displays the user's karma score, account creation date, about section (if available), and a list of their recent submissions.
 The component implements type guards to ensure data integrity and handles missing or invalid user data appropriately.

 ```ts
 component(